-In the nomenclature of aldehyde, according to the IUPAC system “al” is used to denote an aldehyde.
+In the nomenclature of aldehydes, according to the IUPAC system, we use the term “al” to denote an aldehyde.
 For aliphatic aldehydes, the “e” of the corresponding alkane is replaced with “al”.
-For example, CH3CHO is named as ethanal, and CH3CH2CHO is named as propanal.
-Aldehydes with ring systems, where the aldehyde group is directly attached to the ring, “carbaldehyde” term is used as a suffix to name them.
-But, C6H6CHO is commonly known as benzaldehyde rather than using benzenecarbaldehyde.
+For example, we can name the compound CH3CHO as ethanol, and CH3CH2CHO as propanol.
+Aldehydes with ring systems, where the aldehyde group directly attaches to the ring, we can use the term “carbaldehyde” as a suffix to name them.
+However, C6H6CHO is commonly known as benzaldehyde rather than using benzenecarbaldehyde.

-Formaldehyde is a colorless gas at room temperature, which is also flammable.
+Moreover, formaldehyde is a colourless gas at room temperature, which is also flammable.
 Its IUPAC name is methanal, with the suffix –al, which shows that it is an aldehyde.
-Formaldehyde has a strong odor, and it is highly toxic to the human body.
-It is naturally synthesized in the body as a by-product of metabolism pathways.
-For example, methanol breaks down in liver producing formaldehyde.
-But, this does not accumulate inside as it is quickly converted into formic acid.
+This compound has a strong odour, and it is highly toxic to the human body.
+However, it naturally forms in the body as a by-product of metabolism pathways.
+For instance, methanol breaks down in liver producing formaldehyde.
+Anyway, it does not accumulate inside as it quickly converts into formic acid.

-What is the difference between Aldehyde and Formaldehyde?
+What is the Difference Between Aldehyde and Formaldehyde?